 The cultivation of global human resources is essential for the Group to achieve sustained growth over the medium-to-longterm.
 In addition to actively implementing personnel rotations that transcend the boundaries between Japan and overseas locations, from FY2019.3 we are also operating the BANDAI NAMCO IP College, a program for employees at overseas Group companies.
-Under this program, we are conducting training at Group worksites involved with the IP axis strategy, such as directly operated facilities that utilize IP and development bases, and implementing discussions with employees at Group companies in Japan.
+Under this program, we are conducting training at Group worksites involved with the IP axis strategy, such as directly operated facilities that utilize IP and development bases, and in Japan.
 In this way, we are working to promote understanding of the IP axis strategy, develop know-how for creating and nurturing IP originating overseas, and cultivate the spirit of taking on challenges.